gear-tech/gear-js/api/README.md

 </details>

 ### Claim value
-To claim value from message in mailbox use `api.mailbox.claimValue.submit` method.
+To claim value from a message in the mailbox use `api.mailbox.claimValue.submit` method.
 <details>
 <summary>Example</summary>